 If there is something you so badly want to change in your life, instead of trying to change the actual thing: eg. your body.
 Focus on changing the negative habit that is standing in the way: eg. overeating.

 Prepare for moments of self sabotage on your journey to change.
-We as humans resist change, its comfortable.
+We as humans resist change, its uncomfortable.
 We do everything we can to keep ourselves safe, and that means repeating past behaviour because it is known.
 If you slip up, do not waste an ounce of energy on blame or self regret, just realize your habits are strongly engraved.
 This is key, detach your emotions from your behaviours.
 The more you let emotions run your life, the more you will be stuck making elaborate future plans to change rather than taking action right now.
 (Read: Why you need to stop focusing on plans)

 New results, require a new set of habits.
 Change only happens when you take a new action right now, where there once was an old habit.
 Repeat until there is a shift from your negative habit to a positive one!